Custom Agents

 while True:

-# call model and apppend to messages
+# call model and append to messages

 state.output = await get_model().generate(